Need help getting started? Unlock your own 28-day journey to a more meaningful life.

 Sergeant, S., & Mongrain, M. (2014).
 An online optimism intervention reduces depression in pessimistic individuals.
 Journal of Consulting and Clinical Psychology, 82(2), 263-274.

-Participants who completed this Goal Visualization exercise (along with the Silver Linings practice) daily for three weeks reported greater engagement in life and less dysfunctional thinking (e.g., believing that small failures make you a failure as a person) at the end of the study than they had at the start of it.
+Adults from Asia, Canada, and the United States completed this Goal Visualization exercise (along with the Silver Linings practice) daily for three weeks and reported greater engagement in life and less dysfunctional thinking (e.g., believing that small failures make you a failure as a person) at the end of the study than they had at the start of it.
 Participants who had a tendency to be pessimistic especially benefited from the exercises and showed fewer depressive symptoms afterward.
 However, these effects seemed to wear off two months later, suggesting the need to repeat this practice periodically.

 Sources